-I have always wanted to go ‘glamping‘.
-It just sounds so fun and magical.
-I’ve seen awe-inspiring pictures of Bohemian-styled yurts on my Instagram feed, but I never thought that I would be able to afford such a luxury…until I stumbled upon Shenandoah Crossing.
+Glamping has been on my bucket list for a long time.
+It just sounds so fun and magical!
+I’ve seen pictures of gorgeous yurts on Instagram, but I never thought I could afford such a luxury…until I stumbled upon Shenandoah Crossing.

-Back in January, we purchased a time-share sampler package from Blue Green Vacations.
-They offer tons of different resorts and accommodations.
-But we were most excited to ‘spend’ our points by staying in a yurt at Shenandoah Crossing.
-Thus, ‘glamping in Shenandoah Valley’ was added to our Fort Bragg Bucket List.
+In January, we purchased a time-share sampler package from Blue Green Vacations.
+They offer tons of different resorts and accommodations, but wanted to ‘spend’ our points by staying in a yurt at Shenandoah Crossing in Gordonsville, Virginia.

-You can check out our 8 Tips for Glamping at Shenandoah Crossing for more info about the resort and lessons we learned while glamping for the first time.
+(Check out our 8 Tips for Glamping at Shenandoah Crossing for more info about the resort and lessons we learned while glamping for the first time.)

 But that fear quickly dissipated as soon as we arrived at Shenandoah Crossing.
-In fact, there wasn’t enough time to do everything that we wanted to do!
+There wasn’t enough time to do everything that we wanted to do!

 After dinner, we took the kids downstairs to the arcade.
-(The arcade is also at the Lodge, on the bottom floor.)
-Though the arcade is small, the kids didn’t seem to mind at all.
-They loved it!
+The arcade is small, but the kids didn’t seem to mind – they loved it!
 It kept them entertained for more than an hour with only $20 worth of tokens.

-They played air hockey, pinball, racing games, and won a gazillion toy dinosaurs, bouncy balls, and stuffed animals from the claw machines.
-By the time they were finally done playing, it was too late to get into the pool.
-So, we headed back to the yurt and stayed up late playing games before going to bed.
+They played air hockey, pinball, racing games, and won toy dinosaurs, bouncy balls, and stuffed animals from the claw machines.
+After they were finally done playing, we headed back to the yurt and stayed up late playing more games before bed.

-After completing all 18 holes, we headed back over to the Equestrian Center.
+After completing all 18 holes, we headed back to the Equestrian Center.
 The pony rides (for kids 8 and under) were perfect for my girls!
-But the center also offers trail rides for older kids and adults.
-This service is not free for guests, but each pony ride was only $8, plus a tip for our guide.
+There are trail rides for older kids and adults.
+This service isn’t free, but each pony ride was only $8.

 Our guide, a sweet gentleman named Sam, was great with our kids and the horses.
 He also gave us advice about things to do at the resort and where to find the best BBQ in Virginia!
 (Spoiler: It’s right down the road in Gordonsville!)

-We were unsure of this excursion, considering we have 2 young kids (5 and 7), who are not interested in history at all.
-Nonetheless, we are SO glad that we decided to go.
+We were unsure of this excursion with 2 young kids (5 and 7), who are not interested in history at all.
+However, we are SO glad that we decided to go.
 It was so much more interesting than we ever expected!
-(The only downside was that it was also more expensive than we expected.
-Make sure to check out the pricing before you go.)

-After our tour of Monticello, we skipped dinner at Michie Tavern.
-Instead, we opted to drive back to Gordonsville to have dinner at the Barbeque Exchange.
+After we toured Monticello, we drove back to Gordonsville to have dinner at the Barbeque Exchange.
 This BBQ restaurant was featured on Food Network’s show Man Fire Food and it’s easy to see why.
-Our food was de-lish-us and worth every penny!
+Our food was delicious and worth every penny!

-It was our check-out day and we were sad to say goodbye to our first glamping experience.
-It was definitely the coolest camping we had ever done.
+It was our check-out day and we were sad to end our first glamping experience.
+It was the coolest camping we had ever done.

-We didn’t have any plans to buy into a timeshare.
-(Not because Blue Green isn’t great – because both of our experiences with them have been wonderful, but simply because we are not in a place, financially, where vacations are a priority.)
+We didn’t have any plans to purchase a timeshare.
+(Not because Blue Green isn’t great – our experience with the sampler was wonderful, but because we are not in a place, financially, where vacations are a priority.)
 Even though we told them this up front, they told us that we HAD to stay for an hour.

-We politely listened to the entire sales pitch…and still told them no. But even that was not enough.
-The sales guy had to go get his manager, who gave us her spiel…so that we could tell her no also.
+We politely listened to the entire sales pitch and still told them no. Apparently, that was not enough.
+The sales guy had to go get his manager, who gave us her spiel…so that we could also tell her no.

 It was a colossal waste of time and we ended up being there much longer than an hour.
 However, they did give us a $25 gift card before we left, so I can’t complain too much.